kolaoba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe script sets -rwxr-x-wx permission to hello file 10-mirror_permission script mirrors permissions of file named olleh to hello file 11-directories_permissions script adds execute permission to all subdirectories of current directory for owner, group and all others leaving files unchanged
+12-directory_permissions creates a directory called my_dir and sets permissions to 751